Constants

 If a cell can interpret a data string typed in it as a constant, then this cell can be regarded as a constant cell.
 Its value is the constant.

-The text in a constant cell is by default diplayed in pink.
+The text in a constant cell is by default displayed in pink.
 Based on the format, the text string will be parsed into a value of corresponding data type, such as integer type, floating-point number type and datetime type.
 If the format is unidentifiable, it will be interpreted as the string type data.

 The double quotation marks are not necessary when a string is defined in the constant cell.